TheussBack/Rainfall-42/level6/walkthrough.md

 There's a function called `n()` which calls a syscall.
 The main uses 2 mallocs and a strcpy.
 If there's a strcpy there's a way to leak.

-> Observations:
->
-> * The program segfaults when there's no arg.
-> * And when there's an arg it says "nope".

 ---

 ## Step 2: Find the Offset with GDB

-We use the cyclic string to identify the overwrite point:
+We use a specific string to identify the overwrite point:

 ```bash
 (gdb) r Aa0Aa1Aa2Aa3Aa4Aa5Aa6Aa7Aa8Aa9...
 Program received signal SIGSEGV
 0x41346341 in ?? ()
 ```
-By calculating the position of `0x41346341` in the cyclic string, we determine the **offset** is 72 bytes.
+By calculating the position of `0x41346341` in the string, we determine the **offset** is 72 bytes.

 ---